Thank you for taking the time to visit this page which provides some information that you may find reassuring at this

-- Use of personal protective equipment (PPE) by the practitioner and face coverings by patients (where possible).
+- Use of full personal protective equipment (PPE) by the practitioner and face coverings by patients (where possible).

 - All patients are being screened before their appointment for any symptoms of COVID-19 infection or contact with possible cases.

-- Social distancing will be maintained between patient and practitioner where possible during an appointment (e.g. during discussion of symptoms).
+- Social distancing will be maintained between patient and practitioner whenever possible during an appointment (e.g. during discussion of symptoms).

 - Appointments are being spaced out to reduce the number of people on-site at any one time.

 We would request that patients come directly to the treatment room at their appointment time rather than using the waiting room (the toilet facilities will still be available, but as these are shared with other businesses on-site, we cannot guarantee that you would not encounter other people and would ask you to use common sense regarding hand hygiene and social distancing in this situation).

-Contactless card payment would be preferred where possible, although payment by chip and PIN card (or cash if necessary) will still be accepted.
+Contactless card payment is preferred where possible, although payment by chip and PIN card (or cash if necessary) will still be accepted.